eeyorelife/eeyorelife.github.io/start.md

 }
 ```

 Ok, this is very quickly going to get very messy.
 In fact, it is already very messy.
-So let's make a couple of classes and do it again:
+So let's make a couple of classes and do it all over again:

 ```
 import shiffman.box2d.*;